 By the age of 10, I was entirely too well read on subjects such as the Holocaust of WWII and the horrifying aftermath of the bombing of Japan.
 I had also read the post-apocalyptic novel Alas, Babylon by Pat Frank (1959).
 In 1980 I moved to a small town near Ft.
 Hood Army Base.
-The idea of being bombed in our sleep seemed more likely.

 In 1982, Samantha Smith wrote what would become a famous letter.
 Worried and anxious about the possibility of nuclear war, she wrote Yuri Andropov, newly elected General Secretary of the Communist Party of the Soviet Union, a brief heartfelt note: